sdercolin/recstar/README.md

 #### Play Store

-Get the latest version via Play Store with the following public test link: https://play.google.com/store/apps/details?id=com.sdercolin.recstar
+Search "RecStar" in the Play Store, or use the following link: https://play.google.com/store/apps/details?id=com.sdercolin.recstar

 ### iOS